thomasgfai/math40a_code/README.md

 =======================================
 Brandeis Math 40a is an undergraduate course the provides a broad overview of applied mathematics.

-This Git repository contains example codes from the course.
+This repository contains example codes from the course.
 The codes are primarily written in Python, and make use of several commonly-used libraries

 - NumPy for numerical linear algebra (www.numpy.org)